aston89/Firefox-Waterfox-Mercury-Webrender-optimization-guide/README.md

 * Increasing max_update_rects allows multiple small updates to happen in a frame without collapsing into large redraws.

 ### 3c.
 "Blob Tiles":
-The tile size for rasterizing complex text and vector shapes are often called "blobs".
+The tile size for rasterizing complex text and vector shapes are called "blobs".
 Blobs are cached separately from picture tiles to avoid re-rasterizing vector graphics repeatedly.
 Smaller blob tiles increase cache hits for small vector updates but consume more bookkeeping resources.
 ```